Skip to content

 def users(limit: int = 20) -> list[User]:

-def create_user(info, input: CreateUserInput) -> User:
+def create_user(input: CreateUserInput) -> User:

 pass